kognifai/Kognifai/LinkedPages/Sample Poseidon Instruments Package.md

 #### Step 3: Run the instrument in the platform

 Now we need to build our new project.
-Wait the npm to download all of its packages and when the build finishes right-click on the project from the source in the solution explorer.
+Wait for the npm to download all of its packages and when the build finishes right-click on the project from the source in the solution explorer.
 Choose Properties and then Web from the left navigation menu:

 ![](https://github.com/kognifai/Core_Documentation/blob/master/images/SamplePoseidonInstrument_Web.png)